 In the February 2014 issue of Journal of Industrial Ecology, Jeroen van den Bergh and Fabio Grazi published “Ecological Footprint Policy?
 Land Use as an Environmental Indicator,” an evaluation of the Ecological Footprint as an accounting method and aggregate indicator.
 After discussing eight criticisms of the Footprint methodology, interpretations and applications, the authors conclude that the Ecological Footprint, despite its increasing use by scientists, environmental organizations and the popular media, “does not offer any meaningful information for public policy.”

-Mathis Wackernagel, co-creator of the Ecological Footprint, published a response to van den Bergh and Grazi in the same issue of the journal.
+Mathis Wackernagel, co-creator of the Ecological Footprint, published a response to van den Bergh and Grazi in the same issue of the journal (a draft of the paper is available here).
 Wackernagel pointed out that the Footprint answers a different research question than that which van den Bergh and Grazi imply it addresses, thus making most of their criticisms irrelevant.
 More specifically, van den Bergh and Grazi seem to assume that the Footprint is intended to be “an overall indicator for environmental pressure or impact.”
 Instead, as is made clear in numerous publications, the Ecological Footprint is not an impact indicator, nor it is meant to be a complete measure of environmental pressure.
 It simply measures one key dimension that contributes to the sustainability or unsustainability of human activities: the extent to which the Earth’s productive ecosystems have sufficient regenerative capacity to keep up with society’s metabolic demands.
 It measures people’s competing demands for biologically productive surfaces, including the demands for renewable resources and the capacity to assimilate carbon dioxide waste from fossil fuel use.

 In their response to Wackernagel, van den Bergh and Grazi again did not clearly delineate between their version of the research question and that which actually underlies Ecological Footprint accounting.
 They also complained that the eight main points in their original article were not individually addressed by Wackernagel, who adopted a broader logical framework in assessing the validity of these points.
 To further understanding of the Ecological Footprint methodology and its policy relevance, a brief summary of each of van den Bergh and Grazi’s eight points are provided here, along with Global Footprint Network’s response.